'Deeply loved': Former federal MP Katie Allen honoured after dying at age 59

 Colleagues pay tribute

-"Life isn’t fair for many.
+"Life isn't fair for many.
 And for Katie — this was not fair.
 But the changes she made, the people she supported and the beliefs she lived, for many gave them the opportunity they may never have had.
-And with her support, life was more fair," he posted on social media.
+And with her support, life was more fair," he said on social media.

 Liberal senator Jane Hume described Allen as "an extraordinary woman, and an inspirational friend".

-Labor senator Michelle Ananda-Rajah, who won Higgins in 2022 before she was elected to the senate when the seat was abolished, also shared her condolences.
+Labor senator Michelle Ananda-Rajah, who won Higgins in 2022 before she was elected to the Senate when the seat was abolished, also shared her condolences.

 For the latest from SBS News, download our app and subscribe to our newsletter.